neochiken/Merethic/README.md

 # Need Support?

-Please read this file and look if you find the answer to your question here first.
-If you encounter any issues, have a look at [Common Issues](CommonIssues.md) first.
+If you encounter any issues that are not answered in this file, have a look at [Common Issues](CommonIssues.md) first.
 There is also a [FAQ](FAQ.md).
 Gameplay information can be found [here](Gameplay.md).

 If the documentation provided does not provide you with an answer, of if you just want to chat and hang out, feel free to join our discord (link below).

 ## Asking for support in Discord
-If you want to ask for support in Discord, grab the "Merethic" role in onboarding or in "Channels & Roles" at the top of the channel list.
+If you want to ask for support in Discord, grab the "$GAME" role in onboarding or in "Channels & Roles" at the top of the channel list.
+Before asking your question, please use the discord search function and check pinned messages in relevant channels.

+Still haven't found an answer to your problem?
-Please make sure to ask your question in the appropriate channel
+Please make sure to ask your question in the appropriate channel.

 - merethic-general -> General discussion about the list or included mods.
 - merethic-modified -> Support-Channel for non-vanilla Merethic installs (if you changed files, added or deleted mods in your Merethic install, ask for support here).